zrythm/zrythm/doc/user/editing/edit-modes.rst

 +++++++++++++++++
-To select objects, you can either click on them, click in empty space and keep dragging to make a selection, or :zbutton:`Control`-click to add/remove objects to/from the selection.
+To select objects, you can either click on them, click in empty space and keep dragging to make a selection, or :kbd:`Control`-click to add/remove objects to/from the selection.

 Selected objects will have brighter color than non-selected